KristerHalen/Kubernetes1/readme.md

 {"repositories":["mynginx"]}
 ```

-So, we now have our image as an artifact in the registry...
+So, we now have our image as an artifact in the registry where Kubernetes is capable of reading it...

 ### Deploy our image as a container/pod in K8s
 Final step to make our build and deploy complete is to use the newly created image and deploy it to K8s.
-For that we need a *namespace* to put it in, a *deployment* to get it up and running, a *service* to expose it and an *ingress* to make it available from the outside of the cluster.
+For that we need some configurations, we need a *namespace* to put it in, a *deployment* to get it up and running, a *service* to expose it and an *ingress* to make it available from the outside of the cluster.

 Open up the file ***./nginx-test/nginx-test.yaml*** in the solution and you will see the four configurations we need.

-To deploy this into K8s we run the command:
+To deploy this into K8s we open a powershell prompt in the folder where the yaml file is located and run the command:
 ```powershell
 kubectl apply -f nginx-test.yaml
 ```
+Kubectl will talk with Kubernetes over port 16443 and add the configurations in our file.
+A deeper explanation will follow at the end of this document!

 ### Update our hosts file
 To make things work from our localhost we need to give this target container a name that identifies the target.
 As you remember from earlier, this is something that we will fix with the localhost hosts-file.